-Most of the time we can help you right away or at the most within a few days.
-Superior will have a written answer to your complaint within thirty (30) days of the date you submit your complaint.
-If you are not satisfied with Superior's response to your complaint, you have the right to address a written complaint-appeal to the complaint-appeal panel.
-A final response to your complaint will be completed within thirty (30) calendar days of receiving your written request for an appeal.
+Most of the time we can help you right away, or at the most within a few days.
+Superior will have a written answer within 30 days of the date you submit your complaint.

+Do I have the right to meet with a complaint appeal panel?

+If you are not satisfied with Superior's response to your complaint, you have the right to meet with a complaint appeal panel.
+The panel is made up of members, providers and Superior staff.
+The panel will meet with you, and a final response to your complaint will be completed within 30 calendar days of receiving your written request for an appeal.